-Pupil Age School Year Key Stage Expected Stage of Achievement Tests 4-5 5-6 6-7 Foundation Stage 2 Year 1 Year 2 EYFS Key Stage One GLD (Good level of development) Pass Pass Baseline Phonic test KS1 "SATs" 7-8 8-9 Year 3 Year 4 Key Stage Two Pass Tables Test 9 - 10 10 - 11 Year 5 Year 6 Key Stage I WO Pass KS 2 "SATs"
+Pupil Age School Year Key Stage Expected Stage of Achievement Tests

+4-5 Foundation Stage 2 EYFS GLD (Good level of development) Baseline

+5-6 lYear 1 Key Stage One Pass Phonic test

+6-7 Year 2 Pass KS1 "SATs" not statut

+7-8 Year 3 Dogg Tables Test

+8-9 Year 4 Key Stage Two Pass Tables Test

+9 - 10 Year 5 Pass KS 2 "SATs"

+10 - 11 Year 6 1 433 NS 2 SATS

 All children on entering full time education at the age of 5 must receive Baseline Assessments.

 Subsequently, pupils take National Curriculum Assessment Tests (commonly known as "SATs").
 The governing body and headteacher must ensure that the relevant assessment procedures are carried out, and increasingly individual targets are set for each child.
 The school curriculum should be balanced and broadly based to promote spiritual, moral, cultural, mental and physical development of the pupils in that school.

 The aim at Skelton School is to promote "lifelong learning" and to cultivate in the pupils a sense of citizenship which will enable them to achieve their full potential and to cope with the challenges met in later life.
 The development of the "whole child" is central in the Skelton philosophy.
-The school strives to live the valuesbased curriculum programme which it delivers.
+The school strives to live the values-based curriculum programme which it delivers.
 This encompasses all aspects of teaching and learning in school but particularly focuses on PSHCE, Citizenship, R.E. and through development of "living and learning" skills.
 More detail is provided in the Teaching and Learning policy and is an essential read.